eunomia-bpf/eunomia-bpf/docs/src/introduction/introduction.md

 You can have multiple `eBPF` program in a single `WASM` module.

-See [wasm-runtime](../wasm-runtime) for details.
-In fact, `ewasm` library only exports a few functions from `bpf-loader` library to the `VM`, so you can replace the `WASM` runtime with your own easily.
+See [wasm-runtime](https://github.com/eunomia-bpf/wasm-bpf) for details.
+In fact, `wasm-bpf` library only exports a few functions from `bpf-loader` library to the `VM`, so you can replace the `WASM` runtime with your own easily.

 For example, you can run an eBPF program with a WASM module for an URL: